Wizarysan/warp-woolly-cook/README.md

 - Want more details about React on Glitch?
 We've got a [Help Center article](https://help.glitch.com/kb/article/112) for you.
 - Need more help?
 [Check out our Help Center](https://help.glitch.com/) for answers to any common questions.
-- Ready to make it official?
-[Become a paid Glitch member](https://glitch.com/pricing) to boost your app with private sharing, more storage and memory, domains and more.

 # this challenge's requirements